martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-The book is an interesting approach to the life of a teenager and his inner conflicts.
-Through the voice of Charlie, the reader will find poetry, adventures, friendship, disappointment, sadness, joy, love, forgiveness, and lots of good books and a soundtrack full of many songs.
-I highly recommend both the book and the film adaptation, however, the book gives more details and information regarding Charlie's issues.
+The book is an exciting approach to a teenager's life and inner conflicts.
+Through the voice of Charlie, the reader will find poetry, adventures, friendship, disappointment, sadness, joy, love, forgiveness, lots of good books, and a soundtrack full of many songs.
+I highly recommend both the book and the film adaptation; however, the book gives more details and information regarding Charlie's issues.
 Four stars out of five.

 View all my reviews